mathesar-foundation/mathesar-wiki/community/contributing.md

 > Due to limited capacity, we are currently unable to accept design volunteers.
 Please return to this page for updates.
 {.is-warning}

 Please read through our [Design](/design) section to learn more about our design process.
-If you're interested in contributing to design, please let us know via our [community channels](/community) and we'll go from there.